openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 Sometimes we need some of those applications running under our favorite OS.
 If you can stick with [marble](http://kde.org/applications/education/marble/).
 So the new googleearth 6.0 version hit the street.
-And if like me you want to give it a try, thereâ€™s some tricks to make it installing under your 64bits opensuse factory.
-My first attempt just result in a nice crash â€¦ (...)</blockquote>
+And if like me you want to give it a try, there’s some tricks to make it installing under your 64bits opensuse factory.
+My first attempt just result in a nice crash … (...)</blockquote>